ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   value, in a protocol-specific property called `tcp.userTimeoutValue` (see {{tcp-uto}}).
 - Vendor or implementation specific properties MUST use a string identifying the vendor or implementation as the Namespace.
+- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in a IETF document published in the RFC Series.

 Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) are reserved